-7 Best Side Dishes for Pork Carnitas
+7 Best Side Dishes for Pork Carnitas to try in 2023

 Are you wondering what goes well with pork carnitas?
 Stick around as we share a list of the most popular pork carnitas side dishes in this article.

 What is Pork Carnitas?

 A traditional Mexican dish called pork carnitas is created with braised lardons or roasted hog chunks in their own fat.
 The Southwest United States and the whole of Mexico are known for their love of pork carnitas.

 Carnitas is a Spanish term that means “small meats” or “fattened.”
 Large chunks of fatty swine meat are simmered in lard until they are soft, then crisped up in hot lard to give the dish its excellent flavor.

 Carnitas are prepared by first simmering the beef in lard or oil to make it soft and then frying it in a lot of hot lard or oil to make the outside crisp and golden brown.

 Pork carnitas can be eaten in a variety of ways.
 They are a terrific addition to any taco recipe and are quite flavorful, especially when crunchy.